sanjanarjn/pantry-pal/README.md

 # Pantry Pal
-A simple app designed to be a chrome extension, which helps you plan your weekly meals and grocery purchases.
+A simple react app designed to be a chrome extension, which helps you plan your weekly meals and grocery purchases.

 ## Available Scripts